-A moist and flavorful frittata full of bacon and gouda.
-And spinach!
-And onions!
+A moist and flavorful Bacon Frittata full of spinach and gouda cheese!
 Totally healthy, not to mention easy.
 A great breakfast or dinner option.
 Originally posted October 14, 2014.

 I totally just had to google how to spell frittata.
 You win some you lose some, right?
 I suppose it could be worse.
 On my SENIOR high school exit exam, one of the oral questions was how to spell the word “believe.”
 Not joking.

 Eric and I went to a festival in San Francisco last week called Hardly Strictly Bluegrass.
 Free music, greasy food, and lots of really, really drunk people.
 Always entertaining, especially for the sober people (us).